8/16/2024

 Mark Jensen

-So the Norwegian society continues to face quite high need for children and youth care and especially with more complex issues.
-So the visibility we have for Q3 and Q4 is that we expect the current demand so to say will not decrease as far as we can see.
-That situation will continue for the next couple of quarters.
-So as these placements are naturally shorter than other placements it is difficult to provide any view beyond that.
-But with the visibility we have now we still expect the high demand in the coming quarters.
+So the Norwegian society continues to face quite high need for children and youth care, and especially with more complex issues.
+So the visibility we have for quarter three and quarter four is that we expect the current demand, so to say, will not decrease.
+As far as we can see, that situation will continue for the next couple of quarters.
+As these placements are naturally shorter than other placements, it is difficult to provide any view beyond that.
+But with the visibility we have now, we still expect high demand in the coming quarters.

 speaker